-- To use the automatic redial feature to redial a busy or unanswered number. - 1.
-While on the call, press the AUTO REDIAL button. - 2.
-The system repeatedly dials the number until you cancel the feature by pressing the CLEAR button, you perform any activity at your station, or the system has dialed the number a preprogrammed number of times (determined by your system installer). - 3.
-The LCD displays the words AUTO REDIAL and CLEAR. - When the distant party answers the call, press the AUTO REDIAL button while on the call to cancel automatic redialing, -OR - if your installer has enabled answer supervision on your line, the system automatically cancels automatic redialing. - 5.
-If your system installer has enabled the redial multiple numbers feature, you can have up to 10 numbers in your redial queue.
-To add numbers to your redial queue, repeat step 1 in the above procedure. - To display numbers in your redial queue if your telephone is currently idle, - 1.
-Press the AUTO REDIAL button. - To remove the number from the redial queue, press REMOVE.
-To scroll to the next screen of numbers in the queue, press NEXT.
-To exit from the redial queue, press EXIT.
+- To use the automatic redial feature to redial a busy or unanswered number, - 1.
+While on the call, press ARDL or press the AUTOMATIC REDIAL button programmed by your installer. - 2.
+The system repeatedly dials the number until you cancel the feature or the system has dialed the number a preprogrammed number of times (determined by your system installer). - 3.
+The AUTOMATIC REDIAL light flashes between redials and turns on steady during redialing. - 4.
+When the distant party answers the call, press the ARDL button or the AUTOMATIC REDIAL button while on the call to cancel automatic redialing,

+OR if your installer has enabled answer supervision on your line, the system automatically cancels automatic redialing and turns the AUTOMATIC REDIAL light off

+- 5. If your system installer has enabled the redial multiple numbers feature, you can have up to 10 numbers in your redial queue.
+To add numbers to your redial queue, repeat step 1 in the above procedure. - To scroll through numbers in your redial queue if your telephone is currently idle, - 1.
+Press the ARDL button or the AUTOMATIC REDIAL.
+The display shows the last number dialed. - 2.
+To remove the number from the redial queue, press REMOVE, -OR- to scroll to the next number in the queue, press NEXT, -OR- to exit from the redial queue, press EXIT.